Food & Farming Program

 - Whatcom County Farm Tour Free & self-guided farm tour, always the second Saturday in September

 Creating strong business relationships

 - Chef Farm Tours Chef/buyer farm tours, farm walks and workshops throughout the year.

 - Farm Fresh Workplaces We connect businesses with farmers and resources to set up weekly farm deliveries (CSAs) to their workplace

 Growing a sustainable, thriving food system

 - Food to Bank On A beginning farmer business training project, connecting new farms with markets, farmer mentors, and fresh food deliveries to local food banks & shelters

 - Collaboration We work with the partners in the farming & food community by hosting group efforts, facilitating meetings, events and projects.

 - Read about local farms, local food business, and related food system issues or trends in the media to keep everyone in the local food loop!

 Good Food IS Good Business!

-Many thanks to our 2014 Program Sponsors and Funders who help ensure the Food & Farming Program continues!
+Many thanks to our 2016 Program Sponsors who help ensure the Food & Farming Program continues!